-When you want to get a new bank account, there are a number of things you need to think about.
+If you want to get a new bank account, there are some things you need to find out:

 There are different types of bank account that you can use for different reasons.
 Here we tell you about the main types of bank account, and what you can use them for.

 You can use a current account to help you manage your money day-to-day.
 This includes: